 You can search for other hotels deals in Prague here.

 If you are arriving or departing Prague from the Prague International Airport (Václav Havel Airport Prague), then take advantage of this airport shared transfer service.

 If you’re planning to drive to your next destination, we had a good experience renting a car here, while this website is one of the best ways to find cheap flight deals within Europe.

 As usual, we started our first day in Prague by exploring the Old Town’s main sights to get a feel for the city, before getting to the kid-specific activities.

-Following the walking map provided by our Airbnb hosts, we started at the art nouveau Jerusalem Synagogue, which was just down the street from our apartment.
+Following the walking map provided by our apartment hosts, we started at the art nouveau Jerusalem Synagogue, which was just down the street from our apartment.
 From there, we made our way to the Old Town via a number of other striking structures, including Henry’s Tower (Jindřišská věž), Old Powder Tower (Prašná brána), and Municipal House (Obecní dům).

 This brought us to the impressive Old Town Square (Staroměstské náměstí), an expansive square surrounded by picturesque buildings and churches.
 The Church of Our Lady before Týn lies to the east, while St. Nicholas’ Church (Staré Město) dominates the northwest side of the square.

 At the southwestern side, the Prague Astronomical Clock (Pražský orloj) faces south from the façade of the Old Town Hall.
 Dating to 1410, it is the oldest astronomical clock in the world.
 Every hour on the hour, numerous figures perform a spectacle around the clock; the event draws great crowds, even in the off-season.
-You can also enter the Old Town Hall with this online deal.

 Our kids were quite fascinated by it, but we had to lift them up to get a view.
 Its worth reading up on the interesting symbolism behind all the clock’s components and characters to fully appreciate it.